 Horrobin – Swannington Rail Tragedy May 1938.
 “The woman killed was Elsie May Horrobin, wife of Horace Horrobin, a miner employed at the South Leicestershire Colliery and residing in Main Street, Swannington.
 She was 34 years of age and the mother of nine children, whose ages range from 7 months to 14 years”

 Hough – The family of John Hough the land steward of the Beaumonts of Coleorton Hall, who bought Thringstone Smock Mill (now Hough Mill) in 1878.
 Marriage connections include – Chester, Griffiths, Lakin, Taylor.

-Jeffcoat – Including Samuel Jeffcoat who fought in the Peninsular War (Spain and Portugal) against Napoleon’s army.
+Jeffcoat – Including Samuel Jeffcoat born in Swannington on May 2nd 1782, son of William and Elizabeth Jeffcoat who fought in the Peninsular War (Spain and Portugal) against Napoleon’s army.